charmplusplus/charm4py/docs/tutorial.rst

 Methods of ``MyChare`` will be remotely callable by other chares.

-For easy management of distributed objects, the user can create distributed collections:
+For easy management of distributed objects, the user can organize chares into distributed collections:

 .. code-block:: python